paulwexler/opinions/on_coding/README.md

-`DuckCommand` will contain all the common code formerly in `DuckMaster`, as well as two methods each sub-class must overwrite:
+`DuckCommand` will contain all the common code formerly in `DuckMaster`, as well as two methods each subclass must overwrite:
 `get_namespace` and `__call__`.
 These methods will be tightly coupled as the `namespace` will contain exactly the attributes that `__call__` will act on.
-But now they will be in the same sub-class, and they are the only methods each sub-class is required to implement.
+But now they will be in the same subclass, and they are the only methods each subclass is required to implement.
-Now the sub-class is cohesive as it is responsible for implementing a single command in its entirety.
+Now the subclass is cohesive as it is responsible for implementing a single command in its entirety.